Strong noise sensitivity and random graphs

-The strong noise sensitivity of $(f_n)$ when $\epsilon \gg n^{-1/3}$ will be derived from a calculation akin to the second moment analysis given above, yet this time it will incorporate the noise in the following prominent way.
-For any $W\in \cW_1$ of some length $\ell$, define
+\begin{itemize} \item\emph{Noise sensitivity if and only if $\varepsilon\gg n^{-1/3}$}.
+The strong noise sensitivity of $(f_n)$ when $\varepsilon\gg n^{-1/3}$ will be derived from a calculation akin to the second moment analysis given above, yet this time it will incorporate the noise in the following prominent way.
+For any $W\in\cW_1$ of some length $\ell $, define

-By the same line of arguments presented above for $\zeta_m$ we have
+By the same line of arguments presented above for $\zeta_m$, we have

 again using the fact that $(np)^{\ell'-s} < C$ for $C=e^{\lambda_2 b}$.
 Thanks to the crucial last term, accounting for the probability of retaining the $s$ edges in the intersection paths, it follows that